ljdursi/dursi-blog/_posts/2019-01-19-what-are-national-research-computing-platforms-for-now.md

 ### The cloud premium is a price worth paying

-The benefits of further efforts in skills development and training are fairly clear, and this alone would justify outsourcing some of the effort involved in procuring and operating computer hardware.
+The benefits of further efforts in skills development and training are fairly clear, and this alone would justify redirecting some effort from hardware to research services, and using comercial cloud providers to fill the gap.
 But having substantial commercial cloud resources available for researchers is worthwhile on its own merits.

 Firstly, cloud provides more flexibility for rapidly changing research.
 The resource mix can be much broader and change much more rapidly